tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 The `simplified` namespace is reserved.
 All elements whose names start with "simplified:" will have their semantics defined in this section.

 The `drm` namespace is reserved.
-All elements whose names start with "drm:" will have semantics defined by the [https://github.com/NYPL-Simplified/Simplified/wiki/DRMAutodiscoverySpecs](DRM Extensions to OPDS).
+All elements whose names start with "drm:" will have semantics defined by the [DRM Extensions to OPDS](https://github.com/NYPL-Simplified/Simplified/wiki/DRMAutodiscoverySpecs).

 ## `simplified:authorization_expires`